TitleEtc:VP of Global Enterprise Vertical Strategy & Marketing, Equinix, USA

 TitleEtc:President & CEO, Datagryd Data Centers, LLC, USA

-Bio:Tom Brown is DataGryd’s President and CEO, responsible for planning and implementing the company’s strategy and managing its revenue growth.
-Mr. Brown joined DataGryd in 2018, bringing more than 25 years of leadership experience in start-up, turnaround and high-growth operations.
+Bio:Tom Brown is DataGryd’s President and CEO, responsible for planning and implementing the company’s strategy, and managing the overall revenue growth of the company.
+Mr. Brown joined DataGryd in 2018 and brings more than 25 years of leadership experience in start-up, turnaround and high-growth operations.
 He has a proven track record of success in strategic and tactical market development, creation of brand awareness and customer relationship management.
 Prior to joining DataGryd, Mr. Brown led the content, cable, and data center verticals within Windstream’s Wholesale Business Unit.
 From 1999 to 2009, he was Senior Vice President of Sales and Marketing at FiberNet Telecom Group, Inc., where he was an integral part in the sale of the company to the Zayo Group.
 Mr. Brown earned a Bachelor of Science degree from the University of Massachusetts at Amherst.

 He holds a BA in Physics from Keble College, Oxford University.